Modular origami, Kusudama and more

 Designer: Carmen Sprung

-Paper size: pentagon cut out from a 10 cm square
+Paper ratio: pentagon, cut out from a 10 cm square

 Model size: ~ 5.5 cm